 We reduce the impact on sensitive habitats by strategically choosing the right locations for development.
 Our solar projects are built on previously disturbed land or in designated energy zones.
 And all are sited near existing major transmission lines.

-We also created the Mesquite Power Wildlife Oasis from restored farmland near our jointly-owned power plant in Arlington, Arizona.
+We also created a wildlife oasis from restored farmland near our jointly-owned solar power plant in Arlington, Arizona.
 In partnership with Wildlife for Tomorrow, we sponsor field trips for more than one thousand school children each year, so they can enjoy guided tours of the Oasis and explore the 40 acres of interactive trails and wildlife.

 At the Auwahi Forest in Maui, Hawaii, Sempra U.S. Gas & Power provides support for the historic dryland forest restoration effort on the leeward flanks of Haleakal volcano.
 The Maui Restoration Group currently plants seedlings and controls invasive weeds to reinvigorate this unique native forest.